MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-B-Regulations-Under-Federal-Power-Act/part-4-Licenses-Permits-Exemptions-Determination-Project-Costs/subpart-I-Application-Preliminary-Permit-Amendment-Cancellation-Preliminary-Permit/section-4.81.md

 (2) The location of the proposed project is:

-State or territory: County: Township or nearby town: Stream or other body of water:
+State or territory:County:Township or nearby town:Stream or other body of water:

 (3) The exact name, business address, and telephone number of the applicant are: